 As Pine A64 is an open source platform, there’s a wide range of operating systems it can support, including Android, Ubuntu or openHab for software automation.
 With an addition of mouse and keyboard, the circuit board can be transformed into a fully-operational Android 5.1 computer, that can run Chrome, Microsoft Word, Excel and more.

-The board is able to execute pretty much all Android apps available.
-With an additional touchscreen module, it can be turned into a bona-fide arcade machine, with access to hundreds of thousands of Android games currently on the store.
-Pine A64 is also a prospective media player: plug it into a TV and watch your favorite shows on Youtube, or even Netflix.
+The board can execute pretty much all Android apps available.
+With an additional touchscreen module, it can be turned into a bonafide arcade machine, with access to hundreds of thousands of Android games currently on the store.
+Pine A64 is also a prospective media player: plug it into a TV and watch your favourite shows on Youtube, or even Netflix.

 Features and specs

 Pine A64 currently comes in three flagship versions.
 The basic model, priced at 15$ a pop, comes with the 1.2Ghz board and 512MB SDRAM, 10/100Mbps Ethernet Port, 3.5 MM Audio/Mic Output, 4K HDMI, and 2 USB ports.